Compute

 2. Add routes with destination set to a large CIDR block and next hop set to enterprise router.

-The route destination must contain CIDR blocks of all VPCs that need to communicate with each other and cannot be used by any other services.
+The route destination must include the CIDR blocks of all VPCs that need to communicate with each other and cannot be used by any other services.

-In this example, the routes to be added are required during and after the replacement in Table 2 and have next hop set to the enterprise router.
+In this example, the routes to be added are required during and after the migration in Table 2 and have next hop set to the enterprise router.

 • Add a route with destination set to 172.16.0.0/14 to the route table of VPC-A.